 He added, “These innovations include the introduction of personalized question papers for the KCSE Examination candidates, whereby candidates’ names will be preprinted on the question paper.”

-Dr. Njengere divulged the figure while announcing that the council has acquired new containers to ensure smooth administration of the examination and assessments.
+KNEC CEO David Ngengere said the council acquired new containers to ensure smooth administration of the examination and assessments.

 Also Read: KNEC Reveals Number of KCSE & KPSEA Candidates, Acquires New Containers